 Today, hundreds of thousands of people enjoy the game, as it continues to be a vital part of communal, personal, and cultural life.
 Some play to gather with friends, some have inherited the mah jongg sets of their mothers and grandmothers and they seek to connect to past generations, while others are drawn to the retro appeal of the game and a by-gone way of life in our high tech society.
 The clacking mah jongg tiles echo the memories, fantasies, identities and intersections of our cultures – past and present.

 Project Mah Jongg was curated and is circulated by the Museum of Jewish Heritage – A Living Memorial to the Holocaust, New York.
 This exhibition was made possible through the generosity of the National Mah Jongg League.
 Additional support provided by Sylvia Hassenfeld and the 2wice Arts Foundation.
-Local funders include: Robert Arthur Segall Foundation, Funding Arts Network, Charles & Sandra Simon, Joni & Stanley Tate and Kenneth & Barbara Bloom in recognition and appreciation of the continuing support of the Robert Arthur Segall Foundation to the Museum and its mission (as of 9/4/12).
+Local funders include: Robert Arthur Segall Foundation, Funding Arts Network, Charles & Sandra Simon, Joni & Stanley Tate and Kenneth & Barbara Bloom in recognition and appreciation of the continuing support of the Robert Arthur Segall Foundation to the Museum and its mission.